JM233333/data-structure-visualizer/README.md

 ### Overview

-**DataStructureVisualizer** is a PC desktop application that provides visualization and interaction of algorithms and data structures, and supports programmers (even newbies) to simply extend it.
+**Data Structure Visualizer** is a PC desktop application that provides visualization and interaction of algorithms and data structures, and supports programmers (even newbies) to simply extend it.

 *This application provides a **step-by-step animation demonstration** and a matching **code tracking** , which facilitate users to intuitively understand the various operations performed on the data structure.*